By Laia Cardona, on 21 November 2019

 In this phase, you want to create an offer the lead can’t refuse.
 You want to use everything you have.

-- Free trial periods: Along with capturing leads (phase 2), free trials can also be crucial for encouraging a lead to covert into a customer.
+- Free trial periods: Along with capturing leads (phase 2), free trials can also be crucial for encouraging a lead to convert into a customer.

 - Limited time coupons and discounts: These offer a convincing and convenient incentive in the sale phase.

-- Consultations: Sometimes the best way to solve a lead’s doubts or objections is hopping on a phone call or scheduling a one-on-one consultation with an expert from your team.
+- Consultations: Sometimes the best way to solve a lead’s concerns is hopping on the phone or scheduling a 1:1 consultation with an expert from your team.

 4th Funnel Phase: Loyalty